wachaon/wes/docs/README.en.md

 When you access *raw* of the private repository with a browser, the *token* will be displayed, so copy the *token* and use it.

-You can also install a module in a private repository by running it on the command line within the *token* 's *token* .
+You can also install a module in a private repository by running it on the command line within the *token* 's lifetime.

 ```shell